 The most important thing to do is accurately report all financial transactions of significant value in your bankruptcy petition.
 Attempting to hide such transactions is strong sign of fraud.

-You can also replace nonexempt property with exempt property, but in doing so, make sure that you are not doing it simply to deprive creditors of payment.
+You can also replace nonexempt property with exempt property, but in doing so, ensure thatyou are not doing it simply to deprive creditors of payment.
 For instance, vacation property would not be exempt and it is certainly not something that you need for a fresh start.
 (After all, most people don't have vacation property.)
 If you sold it for a substantial sum, the trustee will surely want to know what you did with the money.
-But if you take a nonexempt property such as cash and use it to buy tools of your trade, which are usually exempt at least to a certain amount, then that will probably be all right, as long as the amount spent is not substantial.
+But if you take a nonexempt property such as cash and use it to buy tools of your trade, which are usually exempt to a legally specified maximum amount, then that will probably be all right, as long as the amount spent is not substantial.

 What Not To Do

-There are a number of things that you shouldn't do, either because it is unwise considering the impending bankruptcy filing or because it may be considered fraudulent.
+There are a number of things to avoid, either because it is unwise considering the impending bankruptcy filing or because it may be considered fraudulent.

 Don't buy or sell property for anything other than a reasonable market value or what the law calls reasonable equivalent value, especially to relatives or friends.
 In fact, it would be better not to sell to relatives or friends; instead, use many of the free services offered on the Internet to sell or buy your items, such as Craigslist.org.
 Doing so will eliminate 1 sign of fraud.